ThorstenDoherr/searchengine/SE/searchengine.md

 All txt files have to be tab-delimited.

 **Output:**
-- meta\.feather - prepared and compressed meta data (csv format also available, see "output" setting).
+- meta\.csv - a copy of the meta data complemented by additional columns based on the raw meta data.
 - sample\.csv - assigns the essential "equal" variable to every candidate based on the sample files and default setting.
 - training\.csv - training data: candidate assignment (searched, found, equal), retention indicator, and the meta data.
 - seml\.brain\.log - training output of the confusion matrices if applicable.